 Editor’s note: Welcome to the second post in our series on Absorbent Training.
 We hope you find the series to be helpful in explaining the basics of absorbents.
 Links to the previous and next post in the series, if applicable, are at the bottom of the posts.

 Blue?
 Gray?
 Pink?
 White?
 Brown?
 Yellow?
 Does color really matter?
 Sometimes.

-Just like a red light means “stop” and green means “go,” an absorbent’s color has an important meaning.
+Just as a red light means “stop” and green means “go,” an absorbent’s color has an important meaning.
 The color tells you what types of liquid the product is optimized to absorb.
-But, unlike traffic signals, there’s no standard color-coding index that covers all brands of absorbents in the market.
-So, even though many brands do follow the color-coding guidelines New Pig established, there are still some out there that haven’t caught up yet and could confuse you.
+But unlike traffic signals, there’s no standard color-coding index that covers all brands of absorbents in the market.
+So even though many brands do follow the color-coding guidelines that New Pig established, there are still some out there that haven’t caught up yet and could confuse you.

 We’ve put some thought into choosing colors for our absorbents.
 They reflect how absorbents are most commonly used.
 From countless visits to customers’ facilities, we’ve learned that darker colors blend into their surroundings better, allowing the product to stay on the job longer and reach its full saturation.

 We also know that bright colors help draw attention to a problem and can be used to convey a warning – and, well, who doesn’t think that a bright pink sock adds a little bit of fun and lightness to the otherwise unenviable task of cleaning up a corrosive chemical spill?

 Using color-coding also helps to train employees – and helps you save money.
 When employees know how to select the right absorbents, money isn’t wasted cleaning up an oil spill with more costly absorbents specifically designed to work with corrosive liquids.